shivlim/axelarmonitor/README.md

 V2 changes
 - removed websockets to listen for events and uses axelarscan api
-- status check for stale heartneat
+- status check for stale heartbeat
 - status check for NO votes

 # Prerequisites